maz-13/summarize/README.md

 # summarize
-This program scrapes and summarizes articles from the internet
+A program that uses Natural Language Processing (NLP) to scrape and summarize articles from the internet